alireza-shams90/companies_house_api/README.md

    * DB to store the results of API calls.
 * `logger.py`
    * The class for setting of a logger using a common format.
+* `sql_query.py`
+   * Place to hold the sql scripts.

+ ### utils
+ * `find_digits_in_string.py`
+   * A utility function to find digits inside a string.

+## Running the application
+This application can be ran via Docker.
+All the variables are passed through docker-compose.yml file:
+`SEARCH_TERM`: This is the term that application looking for e.g. sono `BASE_URL`: The base URL of companies house REST API e.g. https://api.company-information.service.gov.uk/search/companies `ITEMS_PER_PAGE`: The number of search results to return per page.
+`START_INDEX`: The index of the first result item to return.
+`TABLE_NAME`: Name of the table to store the search results e.g. companies - name and address